Renewing your Immigration Documents

 Here's how to renew your TRV while you are a student.

-• IMM5257 (TRV) Complete the form, validate and save it locally onto your computer.
-Upload the form onto your IRCC secure account.
+- IMM5709 Form: Complete the form, validate it and save it locally onto your computer.
+Upload the form onto your IRCC account.
+If you are having trouble with the form, watch this video tutorial.

-• Photo (scan & upload a recent photograph 35mm x 45mm)
+- Photo (scan and upload a recent photograph 35mm x 45mm)

 Once your application is approved you will receive instructions on how and where to mail your passport in order for your new TRV to be added to your passport.